JackShew/cs326-final-delta/docs/final.md

 - passport
 - fetch

 APIs primarily utilized for web scraping and authentication.
+For example, we used axios and cheerio to extract data from web pages and minicrypt to encrypt sensitive information.
+The express framework and the passport library were used to handle authentication and user sessions, while fetch was used to make HTTP requests to external APIs.
+Overall, these APIs allowed us to build a robust and secure web scraping and authentication system for our application.

 **Database**